 Marquetry, I soon learned, involves cutting thin wood veneers of different colors and assembling them to create a design or picture.
 Instead of being laid into a larger piece of wood, the design is glued over the top in one complete, continuous surface edge to edge.

-A piece of particle board supports the portrait Dave’s wife Ellen made of his grandfather.
+For example, a piece of particle board supports the portrait Dave’s wife Ellen made of his grandfather.
 The narrow dark border and the mottled mat are veneers that Ellen included.
 Running your hand across the entire surface, you wouldn’t notice where the mat ends and the picture begins.

 For the class Dave had wisely selected small, simple drawings – projects which beginners could conceivably complete in a day but which lend themselves to artistic interpretation.
 They reminded me of the cartoons David Johnson uses to build his tapestries.